 Alzheimer’s, vascular, frontotemporal, Lewy body, and other dementias are progressive diseases, meaning they get worse over time.
 As dementia progresses, parts of the brain are damaged.
-Cells within the brain die, brain tissue is lost, and the overall size of the brain shrinks.
-The brain of a person in the latest stages of dementia may be 1/3 the size of the brain of an individual without dementia.
+Cells within the brain (neurons) die, brain tissue is lost, and the overall size of the brain shrinks.
+The brain of a person in the late stages of dementia may be 1/3 the size of the brain of an individual without dementia.
 Gaps between folds in the brain are also significantly wider for a person with dementia.

 The cerebrum contains the cerebral cortex, which has four lobes: frontal, parietal, temporal, and occipital.
-The hippocampus, located within the temporal lobe, is responsible for making new memories and is often one of the first areas of the brain that is damaged by dementia.
+The hippocampus, located within the temporal lobe, is responsible for making new memories and is often one of the first areas of the brain damaged by dementia.
 The outer layer of the cerebellum is the cortex, which is involved with memory, interpretation of sights and sounds, and thought generation.

 Beta-Amyloid Plaques and Tau Tangles

 Beta-amyloid also interferes with another protein that is important for neurons to respond to signals in the hippocampus, a part of the brain that is very important in memory.
-As the neuron’s function is reduced, less of the neurotransmitters are produced and communication between neurons is decreased.
+As the neuron’s function is reduced, less neurotransmitters are produced, and communication between neurons decreases.
 Tau tangles (strands of protein that are twisted) are found inside the neurons and also contribute to cell death, blocking cells from receiving needed nutrients.
-Eventually, brain cells die due to the damage caused by beta-amyloid plaques and tau tangles.
+Eventually, brain cells die from the damage caused by beta-amyloid plaques and tau tangles.

-Changes in personality and behavior, inability to organize thoughts, and difficulty or inability to perform daily living activities are also common affects of brain changes.
-In the final stage of dementia, an individual will often lose the ability to communicate and they may no longer able to recognize their loved ones.
+Changes in personality and behavior, inability to organize thoughts, and difficulty or inability to perform daily living activities are also common effects of brain changes.
+In the final stage of dementia, an individual will often lose the ability to communicate and they may no longer be able to recognize their loved ones.